-The Ceremonial aspect of school life is led with pride and wholehearted commitment by the School Sargent Major (SSM), David Stacey WO1 Black Watch (retd).
-He instills the ideas of responsibility, pride, commitment, teamwork, leadership, and desire to achieve and fulfill potential.
+The Ceremonial aspect of school life is led with pride and wholehearted commitment by the School Sergeant Major (SSM) who instils the ideas of responsibility, pride, commitment, teamwork, leadership, and desire to achieve and fulfil potential.

 It is, without doubt, the one aspect of school life that promotes all the pupils, staff, and parents to feel a sense of belonging and a sense and understanding of why QVS exists.

 The School has two Colours (flags) – the Queen’s Colour and the School Colour – both of which are paraded almost every Sunday during the School year, as well as on Grand Day, our big end-of-year parade, inspection and prize-giving.

 The pupils’ ceremonial uniform has changed little over the past 100 years, and its red tunic, kilt and Glengarry are familiar to all who know of the School.